-Her work on a hybrid nonfiction/poetry/visual manuscript (a series of experimentations focused on the theme of displacement) is currently being supported by a Sustainable Arts Foundation award—an honor for which she is unabashedly proud and exceedingly grateful.
+Her work on a hybrid nonfiction/poetry/visual manuscript (a series of experimentations focused on the theme of displacement) recently received the support of a Sustainable Arts Foundation award—an honor for which she is unabashedly proud and exceedingly grateful.

 - Mike and Evan at the (Beginning) of the World (very short fiction) at wigleaf, finalist for Mythic Picnic Prize